cchamberlain/react-style-guide/README.md

 # React Style Guide

+**This is a fork that brings the dependencies up to React 15 and fixes compatibility.**

 A simple React component for building living style guides with React.
 Check out the [example](http://www.alexlande.com/react-style-guide/).

 ## Features